juxuanu/juxuanu/README.md

-I am a young engineering student with the ambition to work on professional projects to develop my own skills and learn new ones.

-I work in a startup, IZI Record, in the development team.
+I study Computing Engineering and I work in a startup, IZI Record, in the development team.

 I'm a self-taught Linux enthusiast.
 Currently trying to learn Rust.
 I've been taught C, C#, Java and SQL.